trap-representation/Chlore/README.md

 A formal language specification is extremely important for the development of a language, and Chlore has a (WIP) standard too.
 You can find working drafts of the Chlore22 standard in the [Chlore-spec-working-drafts](https://github.com/trap-representation/Chlore-spec-working-drafts) repository.

+Update: I've been working on bootstrapping the MChlore compiler, so I might not be updating the standard anymore.
+I'll continue working on the standard once I'm done building the self-hosted compiler.

 You'll be able to find the source of the reference implementation of Chlore that I've been working on here soon.

 PS: Check out the Chlore website [here](https://trap-representation.github.io/Chlore/).